warengonzaga/buymeacoffee.js/README.md

 ## Issues

 If you're facing a problem in using BuyMeACoffeeJS please let me know by creating an issue in this github repository.
 I'm happy to help you!
 Don't forget to provide me some screenshot or error logs of it, thank you!

-## To Do

-- Advance way to retrieve data.
-- Improve development.
-- Add CI to this project.

 ## Community